Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     9. Disconnect from the console.

-3. Remove any dynamically assigned interface IPs that did not get released automatically by running the CASMINST-2015 script:
+3. Remove any dynamically assigned interface IP addresses that did not get released automatically by running the CASMINST-2015 script:

 ```bash
 ncn-m001# /usr/share/doc/csm/scripts/CASMINST-2015.sh